bitcoincashorg/spec/uahf-technical-spec.md

 ### OPT-SERVICEBIT (NODE_BITCOIN_CASH service bit)

-The client should implement service bit 5 (value 0x20), hencewith called NODE_BITCOIN_CASH and represented in short form as "CASH".
+The client should implement service bit 5 (value 0x20), further called NODE_BITCOIN_CASH and represented in short form as "CASH".

 RATIONALE: This service bit allows signaling that the node is a UAHF